 The Plan has taken landscape effects into account when putting land uses into the permitted, controlled and discretionary categories (e.g. structures become discretionary if over 20m in height).
 The activities which are least likely to fit into the neighbourhood will usually need land use consent, and Council can therefore individually vet their landscape effects.
-While Objective LU 8 and related policies concern the amenities and landscape of the whole District, Objective LU 9 below introduces some supplementary policies The Natural Features and Landscapes Chapter introduces policies and landscapes.
+While Objective LU 8 and related policies concern the amenities and landscape of the whole District, The Natural Features and Landscapes Chapter introduces policies and rules for specific places which have been identified as outstanding natural features and landscapes.
 [PC65]

-• District Rule B3 and land use consent conditions, including bonds for relocated dwellings.
+District Rule B3 and land use consent conditions, including bonds for relocated dwellings.